w3c/ServiceWorker/README.md

 ## Examples

-The W3C Web Mobile Group have defined a [series of use-cases where ServiceWorker is particularly useful](https://github.com/w3c-webmob/ServiceWorkersDemos).
+The W3C Web Mobile Group have defined a [series of use-cases where service worker is particularly useful](https://github.com/w3c-webmob/ServiceWorkersDemos).
 You can help by adding more use cases, draft implementation code, or even working examples once browsers support the required APIs.

 ## About labels and milestones on issues